Published:

 Director: Ari Aster

-Another new addition to the list, Smile investigates what happens when someone’s grin is a bit more grisly than they anticipated.
+The original Smile investigates what happens when someone’s grin is a bit more grisly than they anticipated.
 It’s another story about a curse that jumps from person to person (a concept we’ll see explored a few times on this list), but the unsettling visual of a tense smile is enough to give this one a difference.
-And if early previews are to be believed, 2024’s Smile 2 is shaping up to be another fantastic frightfest, so make sure to check it out.
+Some like the first film more than the second, but both are worthy of landing in the top ten.

 Resting BPM: 64